i10416/cloud-function-typescript/README.md

 # About
 This repository is template for cloud functions in TypeScript and some additional GCP infrastructure resources.

+You can manage GCP infrastructures by terraform in `/terraform` directory.
 ## Setup

 ### requirements